OutSystems/docs-odc/src/eap/building-apps/secure-app-with-roles.md

 * What do the end-users need to accomplish?
 * What screens do they need to be able to access?
 * What tasks do you want them to be able to do?
-* What information can end users see and what needs to remain inaccessible?
+* What information can end-users see and what needs to remain inaccessible?

 ## How to use roles